 Use MCP when your agent should finish the deploy step

-Understand when an MCP-based deploy workflow is better than copy-pasting CLI commands between an AI chat and your terminal.
+Understand when an MCP-based deploy and project-management workflow is better than copy-pasting CLI commands between an AI chat and your terminal.

 Answer First

 An MCP deploy workflow matters when the AI agent is expected to complete the entire frontend iteration loop, not just suggest code.
-PreviewShip MCP turns “please deploy this” into a real tool action with a returned preview URL, which is cleaner and more reliable than asking the model to print a command for the user to run.
+PreviewShip MCP turns “please deploy this” into a real tool action with a returned fixed preview URL, then lets the same agent inspect projects, set public or password access, list versions, rollback, redeploy latest, or delete a confirmed unused project when quota is full.

 Key takeaways